What is Organometallic Chemistry?

 Organometallic Chemistry involves the study of chemical compounds consisting of at least 1 bond between a metal and a carbon atom of an organic compound namely alkaline earth and other transition metals.

-Examples of Organometallic Compounds includes Gilman Reactants consisting of copper and lithium, do, diethylzinc, diethyl magnesium, color,
+Examples of Organometallic Compounds include Gilman Reactants consisting of copper and lithium, diethylzinc, diethyl magnesium, colour,

 N-butyllithium, zinc.
 Ferrocene and Tetracarbonyl nickel are also organometallic compounds consisting of transition metals.

 The metal-carbon bond is usually highly covalent in organometallic compounds.

 Some of these compounds are found in nature such as organomercury compounds, organolead, tetraethyllead, and ferrocene.

 Electron Counting is used in formulating Organometallic Chemistry.
 The stability of metal carbonyls and other associated compounds are predicted using 18 – electron rule.
 Isolobal Principle is used to describe reactivity and chemical bonding of an organometallic compound.
 A standard approach to determining structure is NMR, infrared spectroscopy, and X-ray diffraction.
 Characteristics of organometallic compounds are requested with fluctuating temperature NMR and chemical kinetics.
 Numerous reaction is stated below.

 - Nucleophilic Abstraction

 Industrial Processes that include alkene derived polymers depends upon the organometallic catalyst.
 A process involving hydrogen depends upon a metal-based catalyst.